 But the White Stripes?
 A British music group?
 Wow, now there's some research gone terribly wrong.
 Jack and Meg are as Detroit as the Tigers, Ford Motors, and crack.
 Of course, I could be the only person who listens to the White Stripes to ever read this book.
 (But if you are interested in old Detroit, there's some pretty cool stuff in it.)

 July 25th, 2012 will be a major anniversary for Detroit.

-July 25th marks the centennial anniversary of the arrests of nine Detroit aldermen and the secretary of the council committee in a fascinating, yet oh, so familiar, bribery "sting."
+July 25th marks the centennial anniversary of the arrests of seventeen Detroit aldermen and the secretary of the council committee in a fascinating, yet oh, so familiar, bribery "sting."

 It seems the Wabash Railway Company wanted to have part of a street vacated so they could expand their freight warehouses.
 The City Council was opposed to this and delayed the action.
 Mayor William Thompson suspected the council was stalling in the hopes of obtaining bribes, so he enlisted the William Burns Detective Agency to investigate.

 Burns was already considered "America's Sherlock Holmes" because he had, over the past few years, cracked a number of cases involving dynamiters, corrupt politicians, grifters, thieves, and murderers, seemingly with no useful clues.
 By 1912, the public had been made aware that Burns' incredible success came from his secret use of the dictograph, a device originally designed as a business intercom.